 - 1/4 cup sugar or desired sweetener

 - Preheat oven to 350 degrees F. Prepare muffin pans by lining with muffin liners or greasing the wells with butter or cooking spray.
 For a loaf, grease 2 loaf pans.

 - Pour mixture into muffin tin, about 1/4 cup of batter into each well.
 Sprinkle with remaining chocolate chips.
+This should make 24 muffins.
 Alternatively, pour batter into prepared loaf pans.

 - Let cool slightly before popping out of pan and letting cool completely on a cooling rack.

 - Store in an airtight container, or place muffins on a pan and freeze for at least 30 minutes.
 Once frozen, place into a zip top freezer bag and squeeze out excess air.
 Place into a second bag if desired to reduce likelihood of freezer burn.

 An award winning recipe developer, Dietitian Kaitlin’s mission is to empower others to reach their health goals by encouraging them to get back into the kitchen.
 Co-author of Nourished: 10 Ingredients to Happy, Healthy Eating and Cooking with Diabetes.